Tiafoe 1st US man in US Open semifinals since Roddick in '06

 “I love to show the world what I can do,” said the 24-year-old Tiafoe, who is seeded 22nd at Flushing Meadows.
 “I just want to go out there and try to give the crowd what they want — and that’s me getting the win.”

-Andy Roddick, who was in the Ashe stands Wednesday, was the last U.S. man to get to the semifinals in New York, losing to Roger Fededer in the title match 16 years ago.
-Roddick also was the last man from the country to win any Grand Slam singles championship, taking the 2003 U.S. Open.

 None of the men left in the bracket this time has ever won a major trophy.
-Tiafoe’s first career Slam semifinal will come Friday against No. 3 Carlos Alcaraz or No. 11 Jannik Sinner.
+Tiafoe’s first career Slam semifinal will come Friday against another first-timer, No. 3 Carlos Alcaraz, who saved a match point and came through to edge No. 11 Jannik Sinner 6-3, 6-7 (7), 6-7 (0), 7-5, 6-3 at 2:50 a.m. on Thursday, the latest finish in tournament history.
+They played for 5 hours, 15 minutes, and it was terrific tennis.

-“Frances is such a fantastic young man.
-Good things happen to good people,” tournament director Stacey Allaster said.
-“Irrespective of how he finishes, this has been a monumental evolution in his career and he’ll only build upon the learning and success of this U.S. Open.”
+“I always say you have to believe in yourself all the time,” Alcaraz said.
+“Hope is the last thing that you lose.”

-This step forward has come with the help of Tiafoe’s coach, former pro player Wayne Ferreira, who said the player used to not be “really professional enough,” and pointed to important changes to his habits when it comes to eating — there had been too much chocolate and cookies and not enough breakfasts — practice and work in the gym.
+Tiafoe’s step forward has come with the help of his coach, former pro player Wayne Ferreira, who said the player used to not be “really professional enough,” and pointed to important changes to his habits when it comes to eating — there had been too much chocolate and cookies and not enough breakfasts — practice and work in the gym.

 “It’s taken time for us to get gradually to where we are today,” Ferreira said.
 “I kind of imagined he would be at his best by the end of next year.”